Stephen Jay Gould

 Stephen Jay Gould (1941–2002) was an American paleontologist, evolutionary biologist, and historian of science.
 He was a long-time professor at Harvard University and a leading figure in evolutionary theory, known for his contributions to the concept of punctuated equilibrium and for his popular science essays collected in Natural History magazine.

-Known for: Bully for Brontosaurus: Reflections in Natural History, Ever Since Darwin: Reflections in Natural History, Full House: The Spread of Excellence from Plato to Darwin, The Book of Life: An Illustrated History of the Evolution of Life on Earth, The Desert Evolution, The Hedgehog, the Fox, and the Magister’s Pox: Mending the Gap Between Science and the Humanities, The Mismeasure of Man, The Panda’s Thumb: More Reflections in Natural History, The Structure of Evolutionary Theory, Wonderful Life: The Burgess Shale and the Nature of History
+Known for: The Desert Evolution, Bully for Brontosaurus: Reflections in Natural History, Ever Since Darwin: Reflections in Natural History, Full House: The Spread of Excellence from Plato to Darwin, The Book of Life: An Illustrated History of the Evolution of Life on Earth, The Hedgehog, the Fox, and the Magister’s Pox: Mending the Gap Between Science and the Humanities, The Mismeasure of Man, The Panda’s Thumb: More Reflections in Natural History, The Structure of Evolutionary Theory, Wonderful Life: The Burgess Shale and the Nature of History

 Books by Stephen Jay Gould